MicrosoftDocs/customer-insights/ci-docs/manage-environments.md

    :::image type="content" source="media/edit-environment.png" alt-text="Icon to edit the environment settings.":::

-1. In the **Edit environment** box, you can update the environment settings.
+1. In the **Edit environment** pane, update the environment settings.

-To start with a fresh environment, see [Create a new environment](create-environment.md).
+1. Select **Review and finish**, then **Update** to apply the changes.

 ## Change the owner of an environment

 Several users can have admin permissions but only one user is the owner of an environment.
 By default, it's the admin who creates an environment initially.
-As the admin of an environment, you can assign ownership to another user with admin permissions.
+As an admin of an environment, you can assign ownership to another user with admin permissions.

 1. Select the **Environment** picker in the header of the app.

 1. Select the **Edit** icon.

-1. In the **Edit environment** box, go to the **Basic information** step.
+1. In the **Edit environment** pane, go to the **Basic information** step.

 1. In the **Change owner of environment** field, choose the new owner of the environment.